pouannes/ellispsis-drive-challenge/README.md

 # Ellipsis-Drive Challenge: overview

+## TODOS

+- Refactor the `Overview` components.
+In particular, move out the Fuse functions to a separate hook
+- Implement the `filters` drawer component and functionality
+- Add wiring to the left sidebar
+- Add more examples of maps and shapes
+- Add wiring to the `sort` function
+- Implement the `Miniature` view
+- Implement the object `Settings` view
+- Deploy on Firebase + CD

 ## Improvements

 The following are some ideas of improvements to the page:
 - Better handling of overflow issues
   - For the titles of the objects
 - Virtualized lists
+-

 ## Available Scripts